ophirhan/cnsr-vlc-viewer-addon/README.md

 And that's it! the add-on is installed, and you are ready to start developing.<br/>

-##Tips for developers
+## Tips for developers
 - To interact with VLC we use the API documented [here](https://github.com/videolan/vlc/blob/master/share/lua/README.txt).
 - When debbuging in order to see the log messages you need to open the VLC console via:<br/>
 `View > Add interface > Console`<br/>
 - Since the lua folder is part of the vlc installation directory and writing to it might be proteced,<br/>
 in order to save your changes you might need to open your IDE as an administartor.<br/>
 ### Getting started with lua
-If you're just getting started with lua here are some important things that set it apart from other programming languages:<br/>
+If you're just getting started with lua, here are some important things that set it apart from other programming languages:<br/>
 - tables are equivalent to hashsets and arrays simultaneously, their index starts from 1 (not 0).<br/>
 - lua is an interperted language no need to build anything!<br/>
 - As for a prefered IDE we use intellij IDEA, but [eclipse](https://www.eclipse.org/ldt/#installation) should work as well (maybe better).<br/>